 What is Landlord Insurance?

-Landlord insurance is a type of insurance designed for rental properties.
-Though they are 20-30% more expensive than a standard homeowners insurance policy, landlord policies include the extended coverage landlords need.
+Landlord insurance is a type of insurance designed for rental units.
+Though they are 20-30% more expensive than a standard homeowners insurance policy, landlord policies include the extended landlord insurance coverage landlords needed.

 Most basic landlord insurance policies offer property protection and liability protection.
-Typically, property protection covers the structures of the home you are renting out, and other structures on the property such as a garage or fence.
+Typically, property protection covers the structures of rental property, and other structures on the property such as a garage or fence.
 Sometimes it also protects the landlord’s personal property, such as furniture you may have or your lawnmower.
-Liability coverage helps with medical and legal expenses if someone is injured on your rental property.
+Liability coverage helps with medical expenses and legal fees if someone is injured on your rental property.
 As a landlord, you have responsibility for injuries on your property, so an extra layer of liability protection is essential.

 Keep in mind, we said the most basic policies offer property and liability protection.
 To fully protect your assets and investment, you are going to want additional coverage.
 Let’s dive into your options more closely.